PEZ/func-prog-swe-meetup/repl.md

 ## Interactive Programming

 * Connected to the running app
-  * Plugged in to you editor
   * Modify the app as it is running
   * Develop and test each building block
+    * Iterate
   * No restarting
+  * Plugged in to you editor

   </div>
   <div style="display: flex; flex: 2; flex-direction: column; justify-content: space-between;">